Mao-69/untouchable_to_prime/README.md

 |  120   |  32     |  5        |  17    |    1     |
 ```

-Numbers that share the same Totient, Digit Sums and Prime Number 31:
+Numbers that share the same Totient,
+Totient Sums and Prime Number 31:

 ```
 |   Number   |  Totient   | Digit Sum  |   Result   |   Is Prime    |